dat-boi-lux/Langevin-MCMC-Modern/README.md

 }
 ```

 The code has been tested on a 32-core machine with Ubuntu 18.04 and gcc 9.2.1.
-I have not tested it on OSX or Windows system yet.
+It has not been tested on OSX or Windows yet.

-Please feel free to contact me (fujun @ cs.cornell.edu) if there are any issues/comments/questions.
+Please feel free to contact (fujun @ cs.cornell.edu) if there are any issues/comments/questions.